 Albania has potential: Tourists are discovering the scenic attractions of the country while administrative reforms and vocational training initiatives are taking effect.
 Albania has been assigned official EU candidate status in June 2014.
-In spring 2020, the European Union will again discuss the projected decision on the start of accession talks with Albania.
-Austria continues to call for the opening of accession talks with Albania as soon as possible.
+In spring 2020, the European Union decided to open the accession talks with Albania.
 The Austrian Development Agency (ADA) assists Albania in converging national standards with EU guidelines, especially within the areas of public administration, human rights and the water sector, while also helping in advancing regional development in the country

 Managing water resources in a sustainable way